Should I Release My Medical Records to an Insurance Company?

 Our advice: tell the insurance company you need to review the written request before granting the release.
-This provides an opportunity to seek legal advice from car accident attorneys at Douglas & London.
+This provides an opportunity to seek legal advice from the New York City car accident lawyers at Douglas & London.

 Medical release forms must be carefully worded

 While insurance companies do have a right to see specific records to confirm your injuries, they are not entitled to snoop around your entire medical history.
 This only gives them a chance to look for something that can be twisted or used to diminish the validity of your claim.

 Protect your interests by having an attorney review the medical release form first.
 Many times, these documents are “blanket releases,” worded in such a manner as to give unlimited access to all medical records.
 In the same vein, it can be just as damaging to give the insurance company verbal permission to obtain your records.
 The adjustors should only have access to charts, tests, and doctors’ notes directly related to your injuries.

 One of the easiest ways to handle the matter is to have your lawyer review the request, and the actual records that will be sent to the insurance company.
 Your personal injury attorney will ensure that only the relevant health records are shared, and nothing more.

 When you are awaiting a settlement for your accident injuries and damages, you need to be careful and have an advocate in your corner.
 If the adjustor’s requests are invasive and unreasonable, this can be used to your advantage if the case goes to trial.
 You do not have to share any information about pre-existing conditions, or an injury that is unrelated to your claim, and there is nothing wrong with saying “no” and being firm yet polite.
 Your legal counsel can handle all communications with the adjustors, relieving you of this burden.